Founded in 1966, the Department of Physiology and Membrane Biology is one of five basic science departments in the UC Davis School of Medicine

 DEPARTMENTAL FACULTY IN THE NEWS

-Departmental Faculty members Jon Sack and Vladimir Yarov-Yarovoy along with members of their respective labs and researchers from Lawrence Berkeley National Laboratory and the Marine Biological Laboratory in Wood Hole, Massachusetts, have a created a cellular probe that combines a tarantula toxin with a fluorescent compound to help scientists observe electrical activity in neurons and other cells.
+Departmental Faculty members Jon Sack and Vladimir Yarov-Yarovoy along with members of their respective labs and researchers from Lawrence Berkeley National Laboratory and the Marine Biological Laboratory in Woods Hole, Massachusetts, have a created a cellular probe that combines a tarantula toxin with a fluorescent compound to help scientists observe electrical activity in neurons and other cells.
 The probe binds to a voltage-activated potassium ion channel subtype, lighting up when the channel is turned off and dimming when it is activated.
 For more information about this exciting research, click here.